CEED/libCEED/examples/petsc/README.md

 `./area -problem sphere -ceed [ceed-resource] -petscspace_degree [degree]`

-### Command line arguments
+#### Command line arguments

-The following arguments can be specified for these examples:
+The following arguments can be specified for the area example:

 - `-ceed`              - CEED resource specifier
 - `-problem`           - Problem to solve, either 'cube' or 'sphere'